 Bonne Journée - When You Wish Well

 If you already know the word “bon/bonne” and are familiar with the French word for “day” - “jour” - you probably can figure out that “bonne journée” literally means “good day.”
 And, as you may have already understood, it is used when you wish someone to have a good day, and you will hear people saying it from time to time in French.

-"Bonne soirée” is similar - we only switch the word “day” with the word “evening,” making it “Have a nice evening.”
+"Bonne soirée” is similar - we only switch the word “day” with the word “evening,” making it “Have a good evening.”
 You can also place any other corresponding word at the end of the phrase, saying “good night” - “bonne nuit,” “good afternoon” - “bon après-midi,” “good luck” - “bon courage,” “have a good trip” - “bon voyage,” or “have a good vacation” - “bonnes vacances.”

 All of those phrases are pretty formal - however, many native French speakers use them quite often in different situations.
 For example, you can say “bonne journée” when leaving a store, a classroom, or your friend’s house.